smartdevicelink/sdl_evolution/proposals/NNNN-Add-function-to-transmit-audio-data.md

 ```

 ## Potential downsides
-None
+Implementation will take a long time due to the large amount of modification.
+It is also necessary to consider pushBuffer and pushWithData of AudioStreamManager.

 ## Impact on existing code
-There is only changes in code due to the added function, and does not affect the existing code.
+This will be a minor version change to the Java Suite and iOS libraries.

 ## Alternatives considered
 None